jina-ai/docs/chapters/parallel.rst

 1. Replicas always have ``polling: any``.
 2. Replicas are currently running on the same machine.
 We are working on being able to separate them to distinct machines.
+3. Replicas cannot be added to a live Flow system.
+The Flow needs to be started fresh with a specific number of Replicas.

 Intra-parallelism
 ^^^^^^^^^^^^^^^^^